ericyeats/semantic-aware-AT/README.md

+# Semantic-aware Adversarial Training

+Most of this code has been taken from this repository: https://github.com/wzekai99/DM-Improves-AT

+Below is the original README from that repo.

 # Better Diffusion Models Further Improve Adversarial Training

 Code for the paper [Better Diffusion Models Further Improve Adversarial Training](https://arxiv.org/pdf/2302.04638.pdf) (ICML 2023).